Peace negotiations in the Russo-Ukrainian war (2022–present): Beginning of Trump presidency

 On 12 February, during a meeting of the Ukraine Defense Contact Group at NATO headquarters, Trump's defense secretary Pete Hegseth said that restoring Ukraine's pre-2014 borders was "an unrealistic objective" that would "only prolong the war".
-He also said that while Ukraine must have "robust security guarantees", the U.S. "does not believe that NATO membership for Ukraine is a realistic outcome of a negotiated settlement."
-Hegseth added that the U.S. expected Europe to provide more financial and military assistance to Ukraine while the U.S. focuses on China and its own security.
-He said that no U.S. troops would be deployed as peacekeepers to Ukraine, and that any peacekeeping force should not be under NATO command.
+He also said that while Ukraine must have "robust security guarantees", the US "does not believe that NATO membership for Ukraine is a realistic outcome of a negotiated settlement."
+Hegseth added that the US expected Europe to provide more financial and military assistance to Ukraine while the US focuses on China and its own security.
+He said that no US troops would be deployed as peacekeepers to Ukraine, and that any peacekeeping force should not be under NATO command.

 Later that day, Trump held a phone call with Putin that he called "highly productive", and that they agreed to "have our respective teams start negotiations immediately" on an end to the war.
-Trump called Zelenskyy shortly after; Zelenskyy said that "Together with the U.S., we are charting our next steps to stop Russian aggression and ensure a lasting, reliable peace".
+Trump called Zelenskyy shortly after; Zelenskyy said that "Together with the US, we are charting our next steps to stop Russian aggression and ensure a lasting, reliable peace".
 Ukrainian and European officials were concerned by Trump unilaterally opening negotiations with Putin.
 Zelenskyy said Ukraine would not accept an agreement made without it and Ukrainian foreign minister Andrii Sybiha said that "Nothing can be discussed on Ukraine without Ukraine", while the EU foreign policy chief, Kaja Kallas, said that "Europe must have a central role" in peace negotiations and that any agreement made without Ukraine or the EU would fail.
 British defense secretary John Healey also said that "There can be no negotiation about Ukraine without Ukraine."

 Trump denied that he was excluding Zelenskyy from the peace process, but said that Ukraine "need[s] to have elections too" and claimed that favorability ratings of Zelenskyy were "not great".
 In a joint statement, the UK, France, Germany, Italy, Poland, and Spain re-affirmed their support for Ukraine's "independence, sovereignty and territorial integrity" and said that "Ukraine and Europe must be part of any negotiations" and Ukraine must be given "strong security guarantees".
-French defense minister Sébastien Lecornu said the U.S. seek "peace through strength" rather than "peace through weakness", and German defense minister Boris Pistorius said the U.S. should not have given Russia concessions before negotiations began.
+French defense minister Sébastien Lecornu said the US seek "peace through strength" rather than "peace through weakness", and German defense minister Boris Pistorius said the US should not have given Russia concessions before negotiations began.
 Russia said in a statement that it was "impressed" with Trump's position compared to that of Biden.
 The day after the UDCG meeting, Hegseth said that "everything is on the table" in peace negotiations, including Ukrainian membership in NATO and a negotiated return to its pre-2014 borders.
-U.S. vice president JD Vance added that the U.S. could use "military tools of leverage" if Russia did not negotiate in good faith.
+US vice president JD Vance added that the US could use "military tools of leverage" if Russia did not negotiate in good faith.